NeerjaKasture/Compilers-Project/user_guide.md

 ```

 ### 6.3 `break` and `continue`

+‘break’ and ‘continue’ are the standard loop control statements
+break: Exits the loop immediately.
+continue: Skips the current iteration and moves to the next one.

 ```yap
 for (int i = 0; i < 5; i = i + 1) {
     yap(i);